California Center for the Native Nations

 Cahuilla

-Professor Gerald Clarke is an Assistant Professor in the Department of Ethnic Studies.
+Professor Gerald Clarke is a Professor in the Department of Ethnic Studies.
 He received his MFA in studio arts with an emphasis in painting and sculpture from Stephen F. Austin State University in Texas.
 His artwork and teachings “examine issues related to contemporary Native American existence.”
-He currently has an art exhibition at the Palm Springs Art Museum titled Gerald Clarke: Falling Rock, and is a Pollitt Co-Chair for his work in the Indigenize UCR project.
+He currently also serves the University as the Special Advisor to the Chancellor on Native American Relations and is Co-Chair of the UCR NAGPRA Implementation Committee.

 Wallace Cleaves